Health & Safety

 Cal Poly cannot guarantee safety or eliminate all risks associated with traveling abroad.
 Safety is everyone’s responsibility.
 Students, parents, faculty, and staff all have a role to play in minimizing potential dangers and mitigating risk.
 Behavior is often a major factor in reducing risk; students are urged to conduct themselves in a prudent manner, exercise awareness and good judgment, pay particular attention to local conditions, follow communication and safety protocols, and assume responsibility for the consequences of personal decisions and actions.

-All students should research conditions at their study abroad destination that could impact their health and safety (including required or recommended immunizations, availability of OTC and prescription medications, local crime rates, and specific health and safety risks).
+All students should research conditions at their study abroad destination that could impact their health and safety (including required or recommended immunizations, availability of over-the-counter (OTC) and prescription medications, local crime rates, and specific health and safety risks).

 HEALTH & SAFETY RESOURCES FOR STUDY ABROAD